The Vassar Campus

 The campus itself is a little paradise — not so little, actually.
 The main campus, where most of the academic and residential buildings are, is about 500 acres — sweeping lawns, woodland paths, over 200 species of trees (the campus is actually an arboretum), a meandering stream, the Shakespeare Garden.
 It's breathtaking in every season, but fall and spring are particularly magnificent.

 Across the road from the main campus is the Vassar Farm and Ecological Preserve, which at one time actually provided food for the college dining hall.
 Today, over 400 acres are designated as an ecological preserve with a field station where the various science departments carry out research.
-The rest of the farm is home to the Poughkeepsie Farm Project (a member-supported organic farm), the Vassar rugby team, and miles and miles of cross- country and mountain biking trails.
+The rest of the farm is home to the Poughkeepsie Farm Project (a member-supported organic farm), the Environmental Cooperative at the Vassar Barns, the Vassar rugby team, and miles and miles of cross- country and mountain biking trails.

 New York City

 Vassar's proximity to New York City is hugely beneficial for both educational and social reasons.
 The Poughkeepsie Train Station (with service from Metro-North and Amtrak) is a five-minute ride from campus, with trains running to Grand Central throughout the day.
 Many students commute to the city once a week to do field work for academic credit in galleries, museums, social service agencies, publishing houses, financial services companies, law firms, and the like.
 Culturally, of course, there's just no place like NYC — Broadway, Lincoln Center, the Met, Madison Square Garden, Greenwich Village, etc. Plus, the train goes both ways.
 Performers, playwrights, politicians, and poets who live and work in the city come to lecture at Vassar — people like Tony Kushner, Sarah Vowell, and David Sedaris.